 Rather than policing the food choices of your children or questioning whether they should have had ‘X’ over ‘Y’, attempt to frame choices as a way to learn about their experiences with different foods.
 Try to ask probing questions to invite them to be mindful around food such as “what does that food taste like?”, “What textures do you prefer about that food” or “How does that food make you feel?”

-Trust what & how much your child chooses to eat
+4. trust what and how much your child chooses to eat

 Avoid setting limitations or restrictions around foods for children.
 A common practice I hear about is ‘the clean plate club’ at the dinner table, enforcing finishing everything at the meal each night.
 This can lead to normalizing overriding the body’s internal cues around hunger & fullness, expecting children to eat as much as was served no matter what.